ShoumilSarkar/cse15l-lab-reports/lab-report-3-week-6.md

 >Lots of different files got copied over here.
 We can specifiy what files or filetypes we copy over when using the scp command. (done with the one line command later)

 ### Testing on the Server
-Now that we have copied it over we can run the tests after we ssh onto the server
+Now that we have copied over the directory, we can run the tests after we ssh onto the server

 ![Running Tests on Server](./Lab%205%20Login%20into%20Server%20and%20Run.png)